x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-mailbox-features-for-users.md

 - TUI access to their personal contacts

 > [!NOTE]
-> You can use only the Shell to modify the Outlook Voice Access TUI settings for UM-enabled users.
+> You can use only Exchange Online PowerShell to modify the Outlook Voice Access TUI settings for UM-enabled users.

 For additional management tasks related to UM mailbox policies, see [UM mailbox policy procedures](../../voice-mail-unified-messaging/set-up-voice-mail/um-mailbox-policy-procedures.md).